 What did winning a H/Z Promise Scholarship mean to Freddie?

-Freddie is thankful for the Holland/Zeeland Promise Scholarship because it will allow him to focus on his studies without having to worry about finances.
-This is a gift he hopes to “one day bestow upon other students wishing to pursue their dreams in education.”
+He said it would allow him to “focus on his studies without having to worry about finances.
+It is a gift I hope to one day bestow upon other students wishing to pursue their dreams in education.”